Southend-on-Sea: Governance

-Local government district
+Current administration

+Southend is governed by Southend-on-Sea City Council, which is a unitary authority, performing the functions of both a county and district council.
+There is one civil parish within the city at Leigh-on-Sea, which has a Town Council that was established in 1996.
+The rest of the city is an unparished area.
+The city is split into seventeen wards, with each ward returning three councillors.
+The 51 councillors serve four years and one third of the council is elected each year, followed by one year without election.
+As of the 2024 local elections a coalition led by Labour run the council.

+Administrative history

+Southend's first elected council was a local board, which held its first meeting on 29 August 1866.
+Prior to that the town was administered by the vestry for the wider parish of Prittlewell.
+The local board district was enlarged in 1877 to cover the whole parish of Prittlewell.

-Southend-on-Sea was formed as a municipal borough in 1892 with the functions of local government shared with Essex County Council.
-In 1913, the borough was enlarged by the former area of Leigh on Sea Urban District.
-In 1914 the enlarged Southend gained the status of county borough, exempt from county council control and a single-tier of local government.
+The town was made a municipal borough in 1892.
+In 1897 the borough was enlarged to also include the neighbouring parish of Southchurch, with further enlargement in 1913 by taking over the area formerly controlled by Leigh-on-Sea Urban District Council.
+In 1914 the enlarged Southend became a county borough making it independent from Essex County Council and a single-tier of local government.
 The county borough was enlarged in 1933 by the former area of Shoeburyness Urban District and part of Rochford Rural District.

+Southend Civic Centre was designed by borough architect, Patrick Burridge, and officially opened by the Queen Mother on 31 October 1967.

-On 1 April 1974, under the Local Government Act 1972, Southend became a district of Essex with borough status and its civil parish was abolished.
+On 1 April 1974, under the Local Government Act 1972, Southend became a district of Essex, with the county council once more providing county-level services to the town.
+In 1990, Southend was the first local authority to outsource its municipal waste collection to a commercial provider.
 However, in 1998 it again became the single tier of local government when it became a unitary authority.

 Upon receiving city status on 1 March 2022, the council voted to rename itself 'Southend-on-Sea City Council'.

-Council

-Seventeen wards each return three councillors, a total of 51.
-Councillors serve four years and one third of the council is elected each year, followed by one year without election.
-Following the 2019 election results, the composition of the council is:

-The council was controlled by the Conservative Party after they gained control in the 2000 election.
-They maintained a minority administration after the 2012 local elections, however the council was run by a coalition of Lib Dems, Labour and Independents after June 2014, with the Conservatives gaining overall control again in 2018.
-In 2019, the coalition regained control.
-Most day-to-day decisions are by an eight-member executive headed by the council leader.
+Coat of arms and twinning

 The Latin motto, 'Per Mare Per Ecclesiam', emblazoned on the municipal coat of arms, translates as 'By [the] Sea, By [the] Church', reflecting Southend's position between the church at Prittlewell and the sea as in the Thames estuary.

 The city has been twinned with the resort of Sopot in Poland since 1999 and has been developing three-way associations with Lake Worth Beach, Florida.

-Southend Borough Council was criticised as one of the worst financially managed local authorities in England by the Audit Commission report for 2006–07 one of three to gain only one of four stars, the others being Liverpool and the Isles of Scilly.
-Areas of criticism were the use of consultants and the spending of £3.5 million on taxis during the 2006–07 financial year.

-However, in March 2012, Southend Borough Council was awarded the title of 'Council of the Year 2012' by the Local Government Chronicle.

-During the 2015 general and local election there was a turnout of 62.17%, equating to 80,899 votes cast.

-Southend Civic Centre was designed by borough architect, Patrick Burridge, and officially opened by the Queen Mother on 31 October 1967.